StockSharp/doc/en/topics/api/strategies/trading_operations.md

             .Do(() => {
                 // When the order is executed, set stop-loss and take-profit StartProtection(
-                    takeProfit: new Unit(50, UnitTypes.Point),
+                    takeProfit: new Unit(50, UnitTypes.Absolute),
-                    stopLoss: new Unit(20, UnitTypes.Point)
+                    stopLoss: new Unit(20, UnitTypes.Absolute)
                 );
             })
             .Apply(this);